Port Authority of Allegheny County provides public transportation services throughout Pittsburgh and Allegheny County.

 Port Authority also sponsors ACCESS, a door-to-door, advance reservation, shared-ride transportation program that primarily serves seniors and persons with disabilities.

-In 2012, Port Authority served nearly 220,000 riders on an average weekday.
-Total passengers for the 2012 calendar year totaled almost 65 million.
-A closer look at the ridership data for 2012:
+In calendar year 2013, Port Authority served nearly 215,000 riders on an average weekday.
+Total rides for 2013 totaled almost 64 million.
+A closer look at the ridership data for 2013:

 Port Authority owns and maintains an extensive network of transit properties and facilities throughout Allegheny County.
 This includes: